gallmann/Phenotator-Toolbox/README.md

 ## Installation and Usage
-For installation and usage instructions refer to the following document: [Phenotator-Toolbox%20(Object%20Detection).pdf](Documentation/Phenotator-Toolbox (Object Detection).pdf).
+For installation and usage instructions refer to the following document: [Documentation.pdf](Documentation/Documentation.pdf).
 Alternatively, the [tutorial videos](Documentation/Tutorial%20Videos) are a good starting point.